 History, tourist information, and nearby accommodation

-The cave is only about 7 meters deep and 3 metres high (roughly 22 feet by 10 feet).
+The cave is only about 7 metres deep and 3 metres high (roughly 22 feet by 10 feet).
 It is possible that it was once larger, but became partially blocked due to rock falls.
 We do not know at what date the cave became associated with St Ninian, and there is no evidence that the saint ever visited here.
 But by the early medieval period, St Ninian's Cave was a popular destination for pilgrims.

 Even today the cave remains a magnet for pilgrims.
 Many people leave behind flowers or small gifts of money, and some people bring beach stones marked with crosses.
 Each year a large pilgrimage is undertaken by the Roman Catholic Diocese of Galloway, which holds a ceremony at the cave entrance.

 Do take the time to visit; it is a wonderful location, and it's also well worth seeing the crosses in the Whithorn Museum that came from the cave.